qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 [Imgur album](https://imgur.com/a/hm4bbdM)

+## Indicators

+- When Red layer is active, the RGB indicator turns red.
+- When Blue layer is active, the RGB indicator turns blue.
+- When Purple layer is active, the RGB indicator turns purple.
+- When the Workman layer is active, the RGB indicator turns green.
+  Currently, this means that activating the Red layer while using the Workman layout will make the indicator show yellow. (red + green.)
+- The Num Lock status is shown on the Pro Micro tx LED.
+- If you attach a speaker to PC6 (pin 5) and compile with AUDIO_ENABLE=yes, music will be played at startup, when switching default layers, and when saving the default layer.

 ## Variants

 Some additional compile-time options for this layout are available by editing rules.mk or compiling like so: